EliasOenal/verity/doc/backlog.md

 - Support multiple Cube exchange methods, implement ToW based exchange and enable it by default for full nodes.
-  Rework current naive key list based exchange into a sliding-window based exchange of most current Cubes.
+  Rework current naive key list based exchange into a sliding-window based exchange of most recent Cubes.
+- MUC subscriptions, i.e. implement a way in which a node can easily receive updates to a MUC without polling and re-downloading the same version over and over again.
 - Support WebRTC server nodes, or some other way to set up full nodes in a way which does not require an SSL cert and still makes them reachable from secure browser contexts.